 Because of their ample cushioning, these plush shoes are some of the most comfortable options you’ll find.
 Some are better for road running, while others are designed for the trail.

-Most of these shoes listed are made by one company: Hoka One One (pronounced “OH-nay”).
-Hoka is a newer company, but has been at the forefront of max-cushioned shoes for a few years.
+Most of these shoes listed are made by a newer company: Hoka One One (pronounced “OH-nay”).
+Hoka One One has been at the forefront of max-cushioned shoes for a few years.
 While they won’t win any beauty contests, these shoes are the most cushioned on the market right now.

 If the high-rise look of Hokas is a deal-breaker for you, we’ve also added a few shoes that pack tons of cushioning with a more traditional running shoe look.

 Here are our favorites for luxurious cushiness that might make your runs more enjoyable.